theflashyash99/NetflixGPT/README.md

   - **Others**
   - BugFix : Sign up user displayName and profile update
   - BugFix : if the user is not logged in redirect to login else logged in then make user to be on browse
+  - unsubscribe to the onAuthStateChanged callback
+  - added hardcoded value to constants file/utils.

 ---